 However, a lot of it, like a LOT of it, is pretty horrifying and heartbreaking, but it's also hilarious and inspiring, which is I think what she was going for.
 The inspiration is pretty deep because she is very open, in a way I've not seen enough of.
 She's like, "You know what, that happened, oh well, I'm gonna go on and be awesome now, haha!"
 Having heard her tell her tale for six and a half hours, I can imagine her saying exactly that.

-First I listened to it while I was at the gym, but that didn't work because too many times I realized after the fact that my mouth was gaping open while I uttered, "Aaauugh!"
-And, not at all in a publicly acceptable way.
+First, I listened while I was at the gym, but that wasn't really working for me because too many times I realized after the fact that my mouth had been gaping open as a publicly unacceptable, "Aaauugh!" emanated from my freaked out face.

-Then I listened to it on my speakers at home.
-I'm sorry to say that there were times I was worried what the neighbors might think.
-There is some language and shouting I had to consider if it would alarm the people in adjacent apartments, because TV and movies usually have some kind of music accompaniment or cinematic edits that make it clear that it's just stories, whereas audiobooks (the ones I've listened to anyway) are just the narrator's voice.
+Then I listened on my speakers at home.
+I'm sorry to say that there were times I wondered what the neighbors might think.
+There is some language and shouting and I worried that it might alarm people in adjacent apartments.
+TV and movies usually have some kind of musical accompaniment or cinematic edits that make it clear that it's "entertainment", whereas audiobooks (the ones I've listened to anyway) are just the narrator's voice.